apis/go-htmx-post-css-example/README.md

 ## Change History

-* Ver.
-0.1 - initial implementation
+* v0.1 - Initial implementation.
-* Ver.
-0.2 - set of refactorings.
+* v0.2 - Set of refactorings.
 Reduced payload and handling for some of the HTML actions.
 Also added dynamic UI button blocking in edit mode.
+Updated HTMX to v2.

 ## Highlights